| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 but for a downturn.
 Investors who bought low a few years ago should

+start selling off quickly before their winnings start to erode.
 That action puts a little downward pressure on each stock's price.

 If the investor was right and a lot of other investors have the